Big Pharma as the embodiment of corporate evil

 Modern medicine is generally viewed as an absolute good.
 It is not.
 Like everything else it can be used to bad effect.
 And that is exactly what has been happening in the last seventy years or so.
 It has been applied mindlessly, without any thought for the consequences, the most significant being overpopulation and degeneration of the species.
 The reality of both is indisputable.

-According to the Encyclopedia Britannica overpopulation is a "situation in which the number of individuals of a given species exceeds the number that its environment can sustain".
+"situation in which the number of individuals of a given species exceeds the number that its environment can sustain".
 We obviously reached that situation many decades ago, witness the need for unsustainable farming methods to keep us fed.
 Our overabundance is also proven by the dramatic decline of wildlife (and their habitats) since then, as shown in the following graph.

 Nevertheless many people deny the reality of overpopulation, not with rational arguments but because they fear the measures that may be taken to reduce it.
 That fear is justified.
 Humanity's willingness to commit atrocities is no secret.
 But it does not change the fact that there are too many people and that this will certainly lead to even greater atrocities if nothing is done.
 Fortunately there are other options, albeit draconic ones.
 Strictly enforced birth control springs to mind.
 More importantly, we need to stop making things worse by artificially keeping people alive who are not viable.